129,000 wall beds sold at Amazon, Costco, Wayfair recalled after death of 79-year-old woman - NewsBreak

 In a safety notice Bestar is sending to consumers, the company warned of beds “suddenly” coming loose from the wall if “installation instructions are not followed.”

-“If the wall mounting screws are not properly installed to the wall structure (wood studs, metal studs, or masonry), or if ‘hollow wall’ anchors have been used, then the wall bed can suddenly detach from the wall and fall, resulting in serious injury or death,” the company wrote in the letter.Some Suave antiperspirants recalled due to high levels of cancer-causing chemical
+“If the wall mounting screws are not properly installed to the wall structure (wood studs, metal studs, or masonry), or if ‘hollow wall’ anchors have been used, then the wall bed can suddenly detach from the wall and fall, resulting in serious injury or death,” the company wrote in the letter.Hand sanitizer recalled due to presence of toxic chemicals

 Bestar had received over 60 reports of injuries caused by the beds detaching from walls.
 In 2018, a 79-year-old woman died after suffering a spine injury when a Bestar Wall Bed fell on her, according to the CSPC.